open-source-labs/Chronos/README.md

 Refer to the [microservices README](./examples/microservices/README.md) in the `microservices` folder for more details.
 #

+# Testing

+We've created testing suites for Chronos with React Testing and Jest - instructions on running them can be found in the [testing README](./__tests__/README.md).
+#
 ## Contributing

-Development of Chronos is open source on GitHub through the tech accelerator umbrella OS Labs, and we are grateful to the community for contributing bug fixes and improvements.
-Read our [contributing README](https://github.com/oslabs-beta/Chronos/blob/master/CONTRIBUTING.md) to learn how you can take part in improving Chronos.
+Development of Chronos is open source on GitHub through the tech accelerator OS Labs, and we are grateful to the community for contributing bug fixes and improvements.

+Read our [contributing README](../../CONTRIBUTING.md) to learn how you can take part in improving Chronos.

 ### **Last Iterating Team**